The Wild Life (album)

 The Wild Life is the second studio album by American rock band Slaughter.
 It was released in 1992 by Chrysalis Records.
-Album cover design by John Kosh.
+The album cover was designed by John Kosh.

 The album produced the hit singles "The Wild Life", "Days Gone By" and "Real Love".
 It was certified gold.

 The album debuted at Number 8 on the Billboard 200 album Charts.